pi-base/data/spaces/S000145/README.md

 Not to be confused with {S111}.

 Note: The topology on $X$ depends on the choice of ultrafilter.
 There are $2^{\mathfrak c}$ homeomorphism classes of such spaces (see for example {{mathse:34841}}).
-However, the properties currently tracked in pi-base for this space do not depend on that choice.
+However, the properties currently tracked in π-Base for this space do not depend on that choice.